WhatTheDickens/engl340/mod-6/outcomes.md

 - Read *Walden*, "Reading," "Sounds," "Solitude."
 - Read the pages in the module "Text Encoding."
+- Leave a comment on a passage in *Walden* from one of the chapters assigned for 2/26.

 ### In class

 - We'll discuss *Walden* and explore TEI.

-***Class work:*** *In your folder for 2-26, share your journal file for the day with notes about things you learned and questions you have about TEI.
-In addition, leave a comment on a passage in* Walden *from one of the chapters assigned for today.*
+***Class work:*** *In your folder for 2-26, share your journal file for the day with notes about things you learned and questions you have about TEI.*

 ## Friday, February 28